If You are the Victim of Sexual Assault

 - Get to a safe place.
 Remove yourself from danger immediately.
 Safe places could include the Counseling Center (during hours of operation) or the office of public safety.

 - Call Public Safety (x6666 on campus) or 410-435-0100

 - Reach out to someone who can support you, whether it be a counselor, a family member, friend or your Community Assistant.

 - Public Safety - (410) 435-0100 or x6666 from campus in case of an emergency

 - Division of Student Life- (410) 532- 5308

-- Off-campus resources- You may also contact TurnAround, which is a domestic violence and sexual assault center in Baltimore, MD.
+You may also contact TurnAround, a domestic violence and sexual assault center in Baltimore, MD.
 Their 24-hour hotline is 443-279-0379.

-- It is important for your health to have a medical exam to check for injuries, sexually transmitted diseases, or pregnancy.
-You can go to the emergency room at Greater Baltimore Medical Center (GBMC) or Mercy Hospital and have the Student Life Professional on Duty escort you to the hospital from campus.
+It is important for your health to have a medical exam to check for injuries, sexually transmitted diseases, or pregnancy.
+You can go to the emergency room at Greater Baltimore Medical Center (GBMC) or Mercy Hospital.

-- It is understandable to find it difficult to think about talking about sexual assault after it has happened to you.
-Though it can be hard, it is extremely helpful to talk about the incident with someone you trust.
-Sexual assault can be traumatic and talking helps to work through the trauma.
+It is understandable to experience difficulty talking about sexual assault after it has happened to you.
+Though it can be hard, it is extremely helpful to talk about the incident with someone you trust because talking helps to work through the trauma.

 Self-Care after a Sexual Assault

 - Take advantage of your support system of family or friends